nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

   5. Is it clear to users where to go and what to do if they are unsure about how to re-submit a queried claim?
 - Post-task follow up questions​
 - A language activity asking "What is the best language to use for this feature, so it is clear to users what this status is and what they need to do?"
-- Scenarios: one with the table comparison feature and one without to find out how much of a issue not developing this right away would be, as the prioritiy is getting the feature out into the sector the sooner the better.
+- Scenarios: one with the table comparison feature and one without to find out how much of an issue not developing this right away would be, as the priority is getting the feature out into the sector the sooner the better.

 ### What we found

-- Post UR playback and analysis we found that most of our design hypothesis' and decisions were validated.
-User’s found it usable, it worked as they expected, and it solved lots of the problems that came from the first iteration.
+- Post UR playback and analysis we found that most of our design hypotheses and decisions were validated.
+Users found it usable, it worked as they expected, and it solved lots of the problems that came from the first iteration.
 - Minor tweaks are required, mainly around content.

 ![Final design](final-6040.png "Final design")

-**Design update:**
+**Previous submissions link:**

-UR finding: The link to view the previous submissions could be lost as it was over by the relevant claim part rather than where the users expected to find it by the claim history.
+UR testing found that the link to view the previous submissions could be lost as it was over by the relevant claim part rather than where the users expected to find it by the claim history.

-- It felt like previous submissions were to do directly with the claim history so put within that section
+- It felt like previous submissions were to do directly with the claim history so the link was put within that section.
-- A issue for a 60/40 claim was that there would be two links next to each other so what order to put them in.
-If put 60 first then 40 in order would that then make them read the timeline the wrong way?
+- An issue for a 60/40 claim was that there would be two links next to each other so we needed to decide what order to put them in.
+If we put 60 first then 40 in order would that  mean users read the timeline the wrong way?
-- We heard in the scenario of if editing 40 then they don't need to see the 60 previous submissions.
-For a "needs action" 60/40 claim we now just show the link for the part that they are editing.
+- We heard in the scenario where participants edited a  40 part that they don’t need to see the 60 previous submissions.
+For a “needs action” 60/40 claim we now just show the link for the part that they are editing.
-- In all other status’s, if more than one submission we show both, in order of 60 then 40.
+- In all other statuses, if there’s more than one submission we show both, in order of 60 then 40.

-**Design update:**
+**Error messaging:**

-Error Message: Currently when a user tries to resubmit a claim without making any edits only the error box at the top would display.
-Because we couldn’t be granular in the information supplied on which part of the claim needed changing, the link couldn’t link to a specific part of the claim.
+Currently when a user tries to resubmit a claim without making any edits only the error box at the top would display.
+Because we couldn’t be granular about which part of the claim needed changing, we couldn’t link to a specific part of the claim.

 - Options were to highlight the whole claim details, but that didn’t feel right when not everything needed changing.
-Also in a 60/40 claim there was already a timeline element in the component of the claim details which could be visually confusing with a error highlighted also.
+Also, in a 60/40 claim, there was already a timeline element in the claim details component.
+This could be visually confusing with an error also highlighted.
-- Reading threads in git and asking in the UX design community, I got inspiration that at the moment after the error the question the user would ask would be “What do I need to change”.
-Linking therefore to the edit claim and resubmit blue box makes sense as the place to direct the user to to find out.
+- Reading threads in git and asking in the UX design community, I got inspiration that, when the error popped up, the question the user would ask would be “What do I need to change?”.
+Linking to the edit claim and resubmit blue box therefore makes sense as the place to direct the user to.
 If we directed them straight down to the claim details we would actually be directing their attention past this box.

 ![Error when no fields updated](error-6040.png "Error when no fields have been updated")

-**Design update:**
+**Pre-populated text inputs:**
 When changing information the inputs now display the previously entered information to reduce the chance of another mistake.

 ![Information inputs retaining previously entered values](input-info.png "Information inputs retaining previously entered values")

-**Content update:**
+**Status name and description:**
-- Finalised state name and description - analysis of the language used by participants in the UR for the first iteration identified some key terms for us to test in the second iteration.
+Analysis of the language used by participants in the UR for the first iteration identified some key terms for us to test in the second iteration.
 The phrases we tested were:
   - sent back for editing
   - needs changing
   - needs action
   - needs editing

-As this playback slide from the second round of UR shows, “needs action” worked best for participants as it made it clear that the claim would only be processed once the submitter took action.
+As this playback slide from the second round of UR shows, “needs action” worked best for participants.
+It made it clear that the claim would only be processed once the submitter took action.

 ![Playback screenshot](needs-action.png "Playback screenshot")

-To clarify that it was the submitter that needs to take action, the following description was added on the ‘Manage claims’ screen: ‘Claims sent back by processors because they need some edits before they can progress.’
+To clarify that it was the submitter that needs to take action, the following description was added on the ‘Manage claims’ screen: “Claims sent back by processors because they need some edits before they can progress.”
 (UR participants also said that the term ‘sent back’ helped them to understand that the submitter needed to take action.)

 #### New rejection status description

-To help processors distinguish between “needs action” and “rejected” claims, we also added a new description for rejected claims on the “Manage claims” screen: Claims that have been rejected and therefore cannot be edited and resubmitted.
+To help processors distinguish between “needs action” and “rejected” claims, we also added this new description for rejected claims on the “Manage claims” screen: “Claims that have been rejected and therefore cannot be edited and resubmitted.”

 #### New guidance pages